Michael Cranford

-Michael Cranford (born June 5, 1963) is a video game designer and programmer.
+Michael Cranford is a video game designer and programmer.
 As a designer and programmer his works include The Bard's Tale, The Bard's Tale II, and Dark Seed.
 Cranford left the video game industry in 1992 to pursue an academic career as an ethicist.

 Game designer

 Cranford was the designer and programmer of 1985's The Bard's Tale and 1986's The Bard's Tale II: The Destiny Knight role-playing video games published by Interplay Productions.
 He also programmed the Apple II version of Donkey Kong, the Commodore 64 version of Super Zaxxon, as well as Maze Master (a spiritual predecessor of The Bard's Tale).
 His last video game was Dark Seed for Cyberdreams in 1992.
 He left the video game industry to pursue graduate studies, and thus was not involved in the creation of 1988's The Bard's Tale III.
 Almost thirty years later, however, he was approached by inXile Entertainment to assist with the development of The Bard's Tale IV: Barrows Deep and had agreed to provide feedback and advice for the new game.